The Heydeckers and Glynns Merge

 1. Liam Lamba Heydecker, b.
 May 2, 2025 –

-When Richard Creagh Heydecker II was born on November 17, 1962, in Manhattan, New York, his father, Richard, was 29 and his mother, Patricia, was 22.
+RICHARD CREAGH HEYDECKER II was born on November 17, 1962, in Manhattan, New York.
+His father, Richard, was 29 and his mother, Patricia, was 22.
 He has one son with Shauna Catherine Mackerer.
 He has one brother and one sister.

 CHILDREN:

-1. Thomas Heydecker, b. * legitimacy needs to be confirmed.
-No history of pyloric stenosis, a genetic disease that affects every first born son for the last 6 generations.
+1. Thomas Heydecker, b. * No history of pyloric stenosis, a genetic disease that affects every first born son for the last 6 generations.

 Christian Robert Heydecker